 It’s not a good idea to start drinking alcohol to protect yourself against heart disease

-There are safer ways to reduce your risk of developing heart disease.
+There are effective ways to reduce your risk of developing heart disease.
 To keep your heart healthy, the British Heart Foundation (BHF) advises:

 - taking exercise